nikkhil160/nikhil/clmynzg6v000c09jq0q4r8l2d.md

 Google merchant center free products screenshot.
 The products are displayed at the bottom of the page and are not on the Google.com listing.

-**Final Words:** Scaling a D2C brand to 1 Million without a proper strategy is very complicated because of this highly competitive e-commerce space.
+**Final Words:** Scaling a Shopify store to 1 Million without a proper strategy is very complicated because of this highly competitive e-commerce space.
 But it is achievable with the right set of people and tools.
 Q4 has a lot to offer for the retailers as well as the consumers, as the retailers can scale their business as fast as can and the consumers can enjoy the sales and the discounts of the season.

 ---